The first roll of film

 My landscape images have been published on book covers, in magazines and online.
 Even winning the odd small award here and there.
 I continue to work in a variety of genres and maintain a genuine appetite for most things photographic.

 When I'm not holding a camera

 When I'm not behind the camera I'm quite partial to a game of tennis.
-I'm currently the 'Tennis Chairman' at Crowborough Tennis and Squash Club, trying to do my bit to improve the club's tennis and squash offering.
 I enjoy surfing (okay..bobbing about in the sea), camping, the kitchen, exploring restaurants and bars.
-I adore getting lost in a movie or documentary which I often do at the gym to alleviate the boredom of an exercise bike.
+I adore getting lost in a movie or documentary, which I often do at the gym to alleviate the boredom of an exercise bike.

 I'll never stop exploring and appreciating the beauty that surrounds us all.